 The first term in Eq.~\eqref{eq:Ldyn} results from $\eta^{\rm o}$-dependent Stokes' law~\cite{hosaka2023lorentz, ovconventions}, while the second represents the hydrodynamic interactions~\cite{yuan2023stokesian} and has been simplified by the torque-free condition.
 Equation~\eqref{eq:Rdyn} shows that the presence of odd viscosity can affect the center of mass motion when $a_1\neq a_2$.
-However, as stated by Purcell's scallop theorem, dimer's center of mass coordinate will be subjected only to a reciprocal motion over one cycle of the deformation~\cite{purcell1977}.
+However, dimer's center of mass coordinate will be subject only to an oscillatory motion without net displacement over one cycle of the reciprocal deformation.
+During such conformational changes, the dimers deform its shapes in a time-reversal manner, and therefore self-propelled motion does not occur, as in the case of classical fluids.
+This is known as Purcell's scallop theorem~\cite{purcell1977}.
 We therefore focus on Eq.~\eqref{eq:Ldyn}, in which the odd-mobility structure leads to an emergent rotational dynamics.
-Our goal is to obtain the dynamical equations for the orientational dynamics of the vector \p{n} for an arbitrary prescribed actuation of the dimer size $L(t)$.
+Our goal is to obtain the dynamical equations for the orientational dynamics of the vector $\p{n}(t)$ for an arbitrary prescribed actuation of the dimer size $L(t)$.

 Taking the time derivative of the vector connecting the particles \p{L} formally gives